 *:data not captured for this age group; N/A: not applicable

-When asked about potential concerns or problems with wearing the illustrated prototype device HCPs had the most concern overall, particularly on whether CYP would be cooperative in wearing the device for the required length of time (Table 3).
-Comparatively CYP and parents placed heavier weight on the size of device, and felt a smaller device would be more appropriate.
+When asked about potential concerns or problems with wearing the illustrated prototype device HCPs had the most concern overall, particularly on whether children and young people would be cooperative in wearing the device for the required length of time (Table 3).
+Comparatively children and young people and parents placed heavier weight on the size of device, and felt a smaller device would be more appropriate.

 Table 3.
 Concerns about wearing the device